Ivan R. Gates: Early life

-Barnstormer and entrepreneur
+Barnstormer, entrepreneur and policeman

 He purchased a biplane from the Kansas City doctor who had built it, paying $2000.
 His Swiss aviator partner took one look at the flimsy airplane and left.
 Later, Gates took it for a ride and managed to rise to 20 ft on his maiden flight.
 He obtained his pilot's license in 1911, qualifying him for membership in the Early Birds of Aviation.

-He entered the 1915 American Grand Prize, the first car race of the 1915 Grand Prix season, driving a Renault, but was forced to withdraw before the start because the car was considered dangerous.
+Gates entered the 1915 American Grand Prize, driving a Renault, but was forced to withdraw before the start because the car was considered dangerous.

 In late June 1917, he promoted and managed "Oakland's first Used Car Show", and Ivan R. Gates & Co. regularly advertised its used cars "truthfully represented" in the San Francisco Examiner.

 On November 1, 1919, San Francisco Police officer Ivan R. Gates flew James Kelly, detained for carrying concealed weapons, from Alameda to San Francisco, delivering him to Chief of Police D. A. White.
 Kelly was afraid of flying, but was persuaded to go along by the assurance he would be given the minimum sentence of six months and parole in four.
 The feat made the news across the United States and Canada.
 Newspapers such as the Boston Globe stated it was the first time a prisoner had been transported by air.

 Gates became a showman, founding or co-founding with Clyde Pangborn the Gates Flying Circus in 1921.
 It was the most spectacular of the barnstorming outfits in the 1920s, attracting in its heyday tens of thousands to a single show.
 A Time magazine article estimated it staged 2000 air meets in 44 states.
 It also toured Canada and Mexico.
 Among his pilots were "Upside-Down" Pangborn, Didier Masson and William S. Brock.
 Pangborn was the outfit's half-owner, chief pilot and operating manager.
 Gates had been Masson's manager in the 1910s.
 Gates himself did not fly much, accumulating only 600 hours overall.
 His car racing experience proved useful; for the stunts involving switching between an airplane and a car, he was the driver.

-Accord to the Chicago Tribune, Gates felt the days of barnstorming were coming to an end, with aviation becoming more commonplace and the government adding ever more regulations, so on October 17, 1927, he teamed up with Charles Healy Day, designer of the Standard J airplane, to form the Gates-Day Aircraft Company to design and build aircraft and to operate the Gates Flying Circus.
+Accord to the Chicago Tribune, Gates felt the days of barnstorming were coming to an end, with aviation becoming more commonplace and the government adding ever more safety regulations, so on October 17, 1927, he teamed up with Charles Healy Day, designer of the Standard J airplane, to form the Gates-Day Aircraft Company to design and build aircraft and to operate the Gates Flying Circus.
 He eventually sold his interest in the company and formed the Gates Aircraft Corporation and the Gates Flying Service, the latter based at Holmes Airport in New York.
 The onset of the Great Depression drove the Gates-Day Aircraft Company, by then renamed the New Standard Aircraft Company, into bankruptcy in 1931, and Gates' new businesses also foundered.